Job-Hunting Tools:Search for Jobs

 One of the oldest tools of promotion for job-seekers is the resume, and you certainly need to start there by listing all your key accomplishments, skills, and education on your resume.
-You may even have your positioning statement (qualifications summary) on your resume... but don't stop there.
+You may even have your positioning statement (qualifications summary) and a branding statement on your resume... but don't stop there.

 Begin developing two career portfolios -- a print one and an online one.
-If you don't have a personal Website, now is the time to buy a domain (such as myname.com) and let the world read all about the benefits of your brand.
+If you don't have a personal Website, now is the time to buy a domain (such as I did with mine, RandallSHansen.com) and let the world read all about the benefits of your brand.
 Your portfolio should include all important brand artifacts: resume(s), mission statement, detailed accomplishments list, samples of work, articles and working papers, speech transcripts, awards and honors, testimonials, and more.

 And finally, don't forget to promote your brand on the job.
 Workers often assume the boss knows your accomplishments, but often times s/he does not.
 Certainly at review time, have a list of all you have achieved since your last review, but also consider finding ways to let the boss know your successes throughout the year.

 Become an ExpertNothing builds credibility in a career brand more than establishing yourself as an expert in your field.

 Start by writing articles that showcase your knowledge -- and getting them published (ideally) in noteworthy media outlets.
 Consider self-publishing.

 Seek out conferences and meetings where you can give speeches and presentations.

 Play up awards and other recognition that can help label you an expert.

 Get quoted by offering your thoughts, ideas, and opinions to journalists and reporters.

 Consider constructing a professional Website or blog where you can publish all your articles and speeches.